 Alright, alright, calm down, I hear you!
 Traditional soda bread is made with baking soda, I know, but hear me out!

-Over the years baking my own bread, selling it a farmer’s markets and then teaching people how to bake their own bread I’ve spoken to so many people who told me that they like the traditional soda bread (or scones), but they can always taste the metallical taste of the baking soda.
-A lot of people are genuinely sensitive to baking soda and they find it quite of putting when eating.
+Over the years baking my own bread, selling it a farmer’s markets and then teaching people how to bake their own bread I’ve spoken to so many people who told me that they like the traditional soda bread (or scones), but they can always taste the metallic taste of the baking soda.
+A lot of people are genuinely sensitive to baking soda and they find it quite off putting when eating.

-That’s is why in this wholemeal soda bread recipe, you’ll find baking powder instead of baking soda.
+That’s why in this wholemeal Irish soda bread recipe, you’ll find baking powder instead of baking soda.
 There is still quite a lot of it in this recipe (4 teaspoons), but you won’t be able to taste it.
 It will just make your soda bread brilliantly fluffy and light.

 There, I will just leave it here… and you are welcome!